uwe-app/website/site/docs/in-depth/hooks.md

 {{import "header"}}

-Hooks allow us to run commands before or after a build which means you can easily integrate with your favourite CSS pre-processor, Javascript bundler or perform custom optimizations.
+Hooks allow us to run commands before or after a build which means you can easily integrate with your favourite CSS pre-processor, Javascript bundler or perform custom tasks.

 Hook command execution requires that the `--exec` capability is granted on the command line, for example: